 Stage 3: Sale stage Fee:£110.00 (plus 7.5% of the value of the debt that exceeds £1,500.00).

-This fee shall be charged when an Enforcement Agent attends the premises to remove goods and makes preparations for the sale of goods.
-It is important to note that additional charges may be applied relating to the removal.
-These include storage and locksmith’s fees.
+This fee shall be charged when an Enforcement Agent attends the premises to remove goods and make preparations for the sale of goods.
+It is important to note that additional charges may be applied relating to the removal (such as storage and locksmith’s fees).

 NB: Full details of the fees that may be charged can be be found in our Bailiff Fees section here

 Forms and Documentation

-The new regulations provide a series of statutory forms that must be used by the enforcement agent.
+The Taking Control of Goods Regulations provide that a series of statutory forms that must be used by the enforcement agent.
 Full details of all forms and the information that must be provided on them can be viewed here

 Making a payment proposal

-Failure to make payment (or to agree a payment arrangement) during the compliance stage will lead to a bailiff making a personal visit to ‘take control’ of your goods.
+Failure to make full payment (or to agree a payment arrangement) during the compliance stage will lead to a bailiff making a personal visit to ‘take control’ of your goods.
 This visit will incur an enforcement fee of £235 as outlined above.

 The Taking Control of Good Regulations 2013 provides protection to debtors who are vulnerable. one example being that a vehicle displaying a disabled blue badge is now exempt from being taken by a bailiff.
 Given the importance of bailiff enforcement and vulnerability, we have introduced this new page to our website

 Times of day when a Bailiff/ Enforcement Agent may visit

 The enforcement agent/bailiff is allowed to visit your property seven days a week (including Sunday) between 6.00 a.m. and 9.00 p.m.
 He is not allowed to visit on Bank Holidays and Christmas Day

 Items that are exempt from being taken by a bailiff